 Although full balding is more likely in men, women are nearly as likely as men to have thinning hair.
 Most women experience this in their 50s and 60s, but it can happen at any age for different reasons.

-- Genetics — For women, the primary cause of hair loss is androgenic alopecia, female pattern hair loss.
+- Genetics — For women, the primary cause of hair loss is androgenic alopecia, or female pattern hair loss.
 This is hereditary and affects about 30 million American women.
 Unlike men, whose hair tends to recede or become fully bald on the crown, women’s hair generally thins along the part line.
 Androgenic alopecia causes the hair follicles to shrink, leading to this thinning.

 - Alopecia areata — This form of hair loss is more common in women than men.
 The immune system attacks the hair follicles, disabling them and causing small patches of hair to fall out.